 Talks in the Statistics and Data Science Colloquium are free and open to the public.
 They are intended to be accessible to a broad undergraduate audience with some background in statistics and data science.
 Junior and senior statistics majors are expected to attend talks in the SDS Colloquia (please reach out to Professor Nicholas Horton in case of conflicts).

-The Department also organizes a series of talks for undergraduates: see https://npflueger.github.io/colloquium for details.
+The Mathematics Department organizes a series of talks for undergraduates: see https://npflueger.github.io/colloquium for details.

 Professor of Statistics and Data Science Smith College